buddhaman/AnymaEngine/Readme.md

 - Make creature respond to sensor in a simple way.

 #### Done
+- Move the 2D camera with the mouse.
+- Handle user input.
 - Make a 2D camera.
 - Make a basic 2D renderer.
 - Import imgui with docking.